-With more newcomers to the ketogenic lifestyle, we often get asked for ideas on what to eat.
+With more newcomers to the keto lifestyle, we often get asked for ideas on what to eat.
 More specifically, we get asked what to eat when you’re busy and pulled in a million directions all day long with work, school, kids, cleaning, and pets.
-We find a lot of our keto friends want simple and easy yet very flavorful and satisfying recipes.
+We find a lot of our keto friends want simple and easy yet very flavorful and satisfying low-carb recipes.
 Fortunately, that’s exactly what Jen Fisch’s The Easy 5 Ingredient Ketogenic Diet Cookbook ($11.99; Rockridge Press) provides.
-It’s a cookbook for those that want to keep meal prep simple, avoid carbohydrates, and enjoy keto comfort foods, and we highly recommend it.
+It’s a keto high-fat diet cookbook for those that want to keep meal prep simple, avoid carbohydrates, and enjoy keto comfort foods, and we highly recommend it.

 About the Author

-Author Jen Fisch is a blogger, foodie, best-selling author, and a lover of all things keto.
+Author Jen Fisch is a blogger, foodie, best-selling author, and a lover of the keto diet.
 She became interested in the ketogenic lifestyle after struggling with psoriasis and psoriatic arthritis.
-Finding the best way to manage it was a combination of the right doctors, medications, and a ketogenic diet.
+Finding the best way to manage it was a combination of the right doctors, medications, and keto dieting.

-This book is filled with great, nutrient dense, ultrasimple recipes made with real whole foods available at your local grocer, which is our favorite way to eat.
+This keto diet cookbook is filled with great, nutrient-dense, ultrasimple keto-friendly recipes made with real whole foods available at your local grocer, which is our favorite way to eat.
 Chapters are straightforward: smoothies & breakfasts, hearty soups & salads, side dishes & snacks, fish & poultry entrees, pork & beef entrees, desserts & sweet treats, and finally sauces & dressings.
-There is literally something for everyone, and all the recipes can be made relatively quickly by even a novice home cook.
+There is literally something for everyone, and all the ketogenic recipes can be made relatively quickly by even a novice home cook.

-Bonus: all the recipes display accurate calories and macro breakdowns (fats / carbs / protein / fiber) which is very useful to anyone starting the ketogenic diet who wants to track macros but doesn’t want to calculate the nutritional information.
+Bonus: all the delicious recipes display accurate calories and macro breakdowns (fats / carbs / protein / fiber), which is very useful to anyone starting the ketogenic diet who wants to track macros on their diet plan but doesn’t want to calculate the nutritional information.
 There are also plenty of veggies in the recipes.

 What You’ll Learn

-Aside from a number of go-to recipes for everyday eating, you’ll get a straightforward list of foods to avoid.
+Aside from a number of go-to easy recipes for everyday eating plans, you’ll get a straightforward list of foods to avoid.
 If you are new to the high-fat low-carb diet, this is very helpful, especially when making grocery lists.